ALCOHOL REHAB CENTER

 Alcohol addiction is characterized by an increased tolerance to alcohol which makes the person consume more alcohol.

-The disease is also characterized by physical dependence on the substance which renders the person unable to control their consumption.
+The disease is also characterized by physical dependence on the substance, which prevents the person from controlling their consumption.

-Physical dependence on alcohol can produce strong urges to drink alcohol in the affected individual.
+Physical alcohol dependence can produce strong urges to drink alcohol in the affected individual.

 Alcoholism can adversely impact the individual’s mental health, causing psychiatric disorders and increasing the risk of suicide.

-Short-term side effects of alcohol abuse are mostly physical.
+Short-term side effects of alcohol abuse are primarily physical.
 However, long-term abuse of alcohol causes both physical and psychiatric symptoms.

-Usually, it’s these physical and mental symptoms that prompt the search for alcohol rehab.
+Usually, these physical and mental symptoms prompt the search for alcohol rehab.

 A blood alcohol concentration between 0.03% and 0.12% improves mood, relieves anxiety, produces euphoria, and increases self-confidence.